Billboard (magazine): 1990s–present

 Bill Werde was named editorial director in 2008, and was followed by Janice Min in January 2014, also responsible for editorial content at The Hollywood Reporter.
-The magazine has since been making changes to make it more of a general interest music news source as opposed to solely an industry trade, branching out into covering more celebrity, fashion, and gossip.
-Min hired Tony Gervino as the publication's editor, which was unusual, in that he did not have a background in the music industry.
-Tony Gervino was appointed editor-in-chief in April 2014.
-An item on NPR covered a leaked version of Billboard's annual survey, which it said had more gossip and focused on less professional topics than prior surveys.
-For example, it polled readers on a lawsuit that singer Kesha filed against her producer alleging sexual abuse.
+The magazine became more of a general-interest music-news source rather than solely an industry trade, covering more celebrity and fashion news.
+Min hired Tony Gervino as editor although he did not have a background in the music industry.
+Gervino was appointed editor-in-chief in April 2014.
+An NPR item covered a leaked version of Billboard's annual survey, which it said had more gossip and focused on less professional topics than had prior surveys.
+For example, the magazine polled readers on a lawsuit that singer Kesha filed against her producer, alleging sexual abuse.

-Gervino was let go in May 2016.
-A note from Min to the editorial staff indicated that Senior Vice President of Digital Content Mike Bruno would serve as the head of editorial moving forward.
+Gervino was fired in May 2016.
+A note from Min to the editorial staff indicated that senior vice president of digital content Mike Bruno would head the editorial department.
 On June 15, 2016, BillboardPH, the first Billboard chart company in Southeast Asia, mainly in the Philippines, was announced.
-On September 12, 2016, Billboard expanded into China by launching Billboard China in a partnership with Vision Music Ltd.
+On September 12, 2016, Billboard expanded into China by launching Billboard China in partnership with Vision Music Ltd.

 On September 23, 2020, it was announced that Penske Media Corporation would assume operations of the MRC Media & Info publications under a joint venture with MRC known as PMRC.
-The joint venture includes management of Billboard.
+The joint venture includes the management of Billboard.

+On January 13, 2024, Billboard shared the intent to expand further in Asia by announcing the launch of Billboard Korea.

 News publishing

-Billboard publishes a news website and weekly trade magazine that cover music, video and home entertainment.
+Billboard publishes a news website and weekly trade magazine that covers music, video and home entertainment.
 Most of the articles are written by staff writers, while some are written by industry experts.
 It covers news, gossip, opinion, and music reviews, but its "most enduring and influential creation" is the Billboard charts.
 The charts track music sales, radio airtime and other data about the most popular songs and albums.
 The Billboard Hot 100 chart of the top-selling songs was introduced in 1958.
 Since then, the Billboard 200, which tracks the top-selling albums, has become more popular as an indicator of commercial success.
 Billboard has also published books in collaboration with Watson-Guptill and a radio and television series called American Top 40, based on Billboard charts.
 A daily Billboard Bulletin was introduced in February 1997 and Billboard hosts about 20 industry events each year.

 Billboard is considered one of the most reputable sources of music industry news.
-The website includes the Billboard Charts, news separated by music genre, videos, and a separate website.
-It also compiles lists, hosts a fashion website called Pret-a-Reporter, and publishes eight different newsletters.
+The website includes the Billboard Charts, news separated by music genre, videos and a separate website.
+It also compiles lists, hosts a fashion website called Pret-a-Reporter and publishes eight different newsletters.
 The print magazine's regular sections include: